-This alkalinity method conforms to Standard Methods 2320 B, ASTM D 1067 and ISO 9963-2.
+This alkalinity method conforms to Standard Methods 2320 B, ASTM D 1067, EPA 310.1 and both ISO 9963-1 and 9963-2.
 It determines the total and phenolphthalein alkalinity of aqueous samples, along with measuring the concentrations of carbonate, bicarbonate, and hydroxide.
 Gran alkalinity can also be determined simultaneously.

 Alkalinity analysis involves the titration of samples with standard 0.02N sulphuric acid (H2SO4) titrant to endpoints of pH 8.3 and 4.5.
 For alkalinities less than 20 mg CaCO3/L, an additional endpoint at pH 4.2 is recorded.
 0.02N hydrochloric acid (HCl) titrant may also be used.

 *Data for this measuring range was obtained using laboratory prepared standards formulated from sodium carbonate.
 The measuring range may be increased by using larger capacity analysis vessels and/or auto-dilution.